tienyuan/wee-wiki/README.md

 FYI, a JS dependent feature (spec/features/upgrade_user_spec.rb) is tested using [poltergeist](http://phantomjs.org/) and [phantomjs](http://phantomjs.org/).
 Running this test will require additional setup.

-Run 'rspec -t stripe_integration' to test stripe integration which is excluded by default.
+Run `rspec -t stripe_integration` to test stripe integration which is excluded by default.